 How much does accommodation insurance cost?

-Does my insurance cover guest-caused damage?
+Does my insurance cover damage caused by guests?

 Am I covered for natural disasters?